janbrunken/MGO_PloidyAnylsis_CS_2D/README.md

 pip instsall -e .
 ```

-To use the Jupyter notbooks, it is recommended to install the ipykernel.
+To use the Jupyter notebooks, it is recommended to install the ipykernel.

 ```
 conda install ipykernel